-- a) Have the wall bracket nut and washer to hand so that they can be accessed whilst holding the boiler in position on its mounting bracket.
-If the optional pre-installation jig is not being used discard the Pre-Installation Jig Locator Cross. - b) The boiler has a dry weight of 45 kg (99 lbs) and will therefore require at least two people to lift without the use of lifting aids ensure co-ordinated movements durring lift.
+- a) Have the wall bracket nuts and washers to hand so that they can be accessed whilst holding the boiler in position on its mounting bracket. - b) The boiler has a dry weight of 41 kg (91 lbs) and will therefore require at least two people to lift without the use of lifting aids - ensure co-ordinated movements during lift.
 Always use assistance if required. - c) Lift the boiler by gripping at the four corners of the boiler back plate.
 When lifting this appliance the back should be kept straight at all times.
 Avoid twisting at the waist reposition the feet instead.
-Avoid upper body bending when holding the appliance and keep the boiler as close to the body as possible. - d) Lift the boiler and locate onto the stud and the two pegs of the wall mounting bracket. - e) Place the wall mounting bracket washers over the bracket stud protruding through the back plate of the boiler. - f) Secure the boiler onto the wall bracket by fixing the wall mounting bracket nut onto the wall bracket stud.
+Avoid upper body bending when holding the appliance and keep the boiler as close to the body as possible. - d) Lift the boiler and locate onto the two studs of the wall mounting bracket. - e) Place the wall mounting bracket washers over the bracket stud protruding through the back plate of the boiler. - f) Secure the boiler onto the wall bracket by fixing the wall mounting bracket nuts onto the wall bracket studs.
 This must be tightened well.